 An effective tool to communicate market needs into technical details would be a House of Quality (HOQ).
 The HOQ translates qualitative customer needs into quantitative directions to ensure engineers understand what is needed and provide direction on how to achieve it.
 The HOQ provides measureable directions for product development.
 It provides a direct, visual relationship between how engineering characteristics affect the customer needs.

 In addition, the product manager needs to understand how manufacturing teams are developing and assembling the new headlights.
 This “factory story” can then be communicated to marketing teams for additional feature and benefit “golden nuggets”.
-She is able to explain to manufacturing engineers what unique production techniques or processes are helpful to marketing and customers.
-As the product manager leverages her technical knowledge of the lights and is familiar with the production process, she is able to uncover additional insights to provide ongoing stories for press introductions, dealership training, customer ride-and-drives, and develop advertising and promotions to targeted customers.
+The product manager is able to explain to manufacturing engineers what unique production techniques or processes are helpful to marketing and customers.
+As the product manager leverages her technical knowledge of the headlights and is familiar with the production process, she is able to uncover additional insights to provide ongoing stories for press introductions, dealership training, customer ride-and-drives, and develop advertising and promotions to targeted customers (as well as developing a story for executives to approve the improvement recommendations).

 After the new headlights are added to the updated minivan, the product manager needs to prepare sales and marketing teams for product launch.
 The product manager needs to explain how the headlights exceed customer expectations and provide a clear competitive advantage over competitor minivans.
 The product manager needs to explain what the engineers did and how to properly communicate to dealers and customers.

-For example, along with technical specifications and explanations, the product manager needs to communicate how the lights will be appreciated by customers
+For example, along with technical specifications and explanations, the product manager needs to communicate how the headlights will be appreciated by customers.

 The product manager needs a multitude of skills; strategy, marketing communications, sales, finance, engineering, quality control, data analysis, design, statistics, etc., to perform her job properly.
 Product managers need to be the center of the product environment – seamlessly moving back-and-forth between technical and non-technical teams.
 Ensuring clear and simple communication between cross-functional teams is vital for effective and efficient operations.